ergoplatform/ergo-dex/docs/blog-post.md

 ## Transfer Coins

-Now, having secret keys stored securely in the encrypted storage file, we can use ErgoTool to transfer coins from your address to some other recipient address.
+Now, with secret key stored securely in the encrypted storage file, we can use ErgoTool to transfer coins from our address to some other recipient address.
 The command to do that is `send`.

 ```
 ./ergo-tool.sh help send

 Command Name:	send
-Usage Syntax:	ergo-tool send <wallet file> <recipientAddr> <amountToSend>
+Usage Syntax:	ergo-tool send <storageFile> <recipientAddr> <amountToSend>
 Description:	send the given <amountToSend> to the given <recipientAddr> using
- the given <wallet file> to sign transaction (requests storage password)
+ the given <storageFile> to sign transaction (requests storage password)
 Doc page:	https://aslesarenko.github.io/ergo-tool/api/org/ergoplatform/appkit/ergotool/SendCmd.html
 ```
-The storage file is necessary to access secret key and generate a signature.
-The storage password is requested to unlock and decipher the file content.
-The command supports the `--dry-run` option which forces the ErgoTool to create the signed transaction, but instead of sending it to the blockchain, it prints the transaction on the console.
+The storage file is necessary in order to access secret key and generate a signature.
+The storage password will be requested by ErgoTool to unlock and decipher the file content.
+The command `send` supports the `--dry-run` option which forces ErgoTool to create the signed transaction, but instead of sending it to the blockchain, ErgoTool prints the transaction on the console.

 ```
 $ ./ergo-tool.sh send --dry-run storage/E1.json 9hHDQb26AjnJUXxcqriqY1mnhpLuUeC81C4pggtK7tupr92Ea1K 5000000